Nick Wright (sportscaster)

-Nicholas James Wright (born October 3, 1984) is an American sports television personality, sports podcaster, and former sports radio talk show host.
+Nicholas James Wright (born October 3, 1984) is an American sports television personality, podcaster, and former radio talk show host.
 Wright is a co-host of First Things First, a talk show on Fox Sports 1 (FS1), alongside Kevin Wildes and Chris Broussard.
 Signed to The Volume podcast network, he also hosts What's Wright? with Nick Wright with his son, Damonza Byrd.
 Outside of sports, Wright has also participated in poker competitions.

 His presence in the sports media landscape has garnered him both praise and criticism from fellow media members and viewers, who have particularly noted his open fandom for his hometown professional sports teams and basketball player LeBron James, as well as his outspoken views on social issues in sports.

 Early life

 Nick Wright was born and raised in Kansas City, Missouri.
 He is of partial Polish-Jewish descent through one of his grandfathers.
 He also has Irish and Italian ancestry and was raised Roman Catholic.
 His father was the president of the firefighters' union in Kansas City.

 Wright grew up as a fan of the city's local professional sports teams: the Chiefs and Royals of the National Football League (NFL) and Major League Baseball (MLB), respectively.
 Growing up, he was a season ticket holder of the former.
 As a ten-year-old, Wright called into Bill Grigsby's Chiefs post-game radio show from the parking lot of Arrowhead Stadium.
 As the show would not let children on-air, he had his father get him through the show's screeners, before criticizing the clock management of Chiefs head coach Marty Schottenheimer.
 The show enjoyed Wright's insights so much that he earned a regular segment dubbed Nick the Kid.

 He attended Syracuse University's S.I.
 Newhouse School of Public Communications, graduating in 2007 with a Bachelor of Arts degree in broadcast journalism.
 While at Syracuse, he worked at WAER-FM as sports talk director.
 Shortly after graduating, he was a contestant on Who Wants to Be a Millionaire.